Nick Kyrgios: Broadcasting, film, and television

 Kyrgios made his broadcasting debut as a guest commentator and analyst on Tennis Channel for the 2023 ATP Finals alongside Andy Roddick and Jim Courier.
 Kyrgios would later make his ESPN debut two months later when he commentated the 2024 Australian Open.
 Kyrgios appeared in the documentary Australia's Open, which covered the Australian Open's history and impact on tennis and Australian culture.
 It premiered at the 2023 Melbourne International Film Festival.

 Kyrgios appeared in the tennis docuseries Break Point, which premiered on Netflix on January 13, 2023.
 Kyrgios is highlighted by the series in several episodes.
 In Episode One, Kyrgios and Thanasi Kokkinakis feature in their road to their grand slam doubles title.
 In Episode Six, two Australian players are featured.
-Kyrgios' struggles with suicidal thoughts and depression are revealed.
+Kyrgios's struggles with suicidal thoughts and depression are revealed.
 In Episode Seven, the 2022 Wimbledon finalists are highlighted including Ons Jabeur and Nick Kyrgios.
 He praises his opponent Novak Djokovic.

 On 1 December 2023, Kyrgios was a guest on the British talk show Piers Morgan Uncensored.
 The segment covered Kyrgios's mental health struggles and support from Andy Murray, conflicts with other Australian athletes, his return to tennis, his experience with racism, and his mother being held at gunpoint.
 In 2024, Kyrgios launched a celebrity-interview series named Good Trouble with Nick Kyrgios, sponsored by Naomi Osaka's company Hana Kuma.
 It consisted of 12 episodes, with guests including Mike Tyson, Jemele Hill, Frances Tiafoe and Novak Djokovic.

-In 2024, Kyrgios became a commentator and analyst for the BBC at Wimbledon.
-His Wimbledon commentating debut was well-received by broadcasters and other pundits.
+Also in 2024, Kyrgios became a commentator and analyst for the BBC at Wimbledon.
+His Wimbledon commentating debut was well received by broadcasters and other pundits.
 He called the Gentleman's final between Carlos Alcaraz and Novak Djokovic alongside commentators Andrew Castle and Tim Henman, and also provided pre-match on-court previews and post-match analysis with head of commentary, Claire Balding, and Tim Henman.

 At the 2024 US Open, Nick Kyrgios worked as a reporter and co-commentator for ESPN.
 He called matches alongside Chris Fowler, Rennae Stubbs, Chris McKendry, John and Patrick McEnroe including the men's and women's final.
 Kyrgios conducted pre-match interviews during the tournament, speaking with players before they walked onto the court.
 When the 2025 Wimbledon commentary team was announced Nick Kyrgios was not included.
-However, he continued his celebrity interview series Good Trouble with Nick Kyrgios live at the New Wimbledon Theatre and also joined the talkSPORT daily podcast with Simon Jordan throughout Wimbledon 2025 to discuss broad current issues in tennis.
+However, he continued his celebrity interview series Good Trouble with Nick Kyrgios live at the New Wimbledon Theatre, and also joined the talkSPORT daily podcast with Simon Jordan throughout Wimbledon 2025 to discuss broad current issues in tennis.
 He hosted Wimbledon Unfiltered on talkSPORT which has 1.68 million subscribers, and called both the men's and women's finals on the new 'Watchalong Wimbledon' format for TNT Sports alongside Dan Evans And Coco VandeWeghe.